ME-ICA/tedana/docs/approach.rst

   :align: center

 .. note::
-    The tedana package also supports another method for optimal combination that does not use :math:`T_{2}^*`, known as the parallel-acquired inhomogeneity desensitized (PAID) ME-fMRI combination method (`Poser et al., 2006`_).
+    An alternative method for optimal combination that does not use :math:`T_{2}^*`, known as the parallel-acquired inhomogeneity desensitized (PAID) ME-fMRI combination method (`Poser et al., 2006`_).
     This method is not supported in the tedana workflow, however, because